KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ]
 ```

 Note that there are no textures in this extension, the medium is homogeneous.
-If a texture is defined in `KHR_materials_ior`, it is ignored if `KHR_materials_volume` is active.

 ## Properties